anaghamundle/hello-world/Unix.md

 The `Data Block` contains the actual data of the files and directories.

 The `Directory Entry Table` is a table of all files and directories in the directory and their inode numbers.

-`Inode Blocks` is where all the are kept.
+`Inode Blocks` is where all the inodes are kept.
-#### Name of the file is not stored i  inode but it is stored in directory entry of the directory where fileis kept.
+#### Name of the file is not stored in the inode but it is stored in directory entry of the directory where file is kept.